-We adopted ASC Topic 842 on January 1, 2019 using a modified retrospective approach.
-Prior year periods continue to be reported under ASC Topic 840.
+We adopted Topic 842 on January 1, 2019 using a modified retrospective approach.
+Prior year periods continue to be reported under Accounting Standards Codification ("ASC") Topic 840.
 See Note A for further discussion of the current period effects of adoption of ASU No. 2016-02 Leases (Topic 842).

 We are party to operating lease arrangements primarily for leased real estate for restaurants and office space.
 Right-of-use assets and lease liabilities related to operating leases under ASC 842 are recorded at commencement when we are party to a contract which conveys the right for the Company to control an asset for a specified period of time.
-Substantially all of our operating lease arrangements relate to real estate for restaurants and office space.
 We are not a party to any material contracts considered finance leases.
-Right-of-use assets and lease liabilities related to operating leases are recorded as Lease assets and Lease liabilities, respectively on the Condensed Consolidated Balance Sheets as of March 31, 2019.
+Right-of-use assets and lease liabilities related to operating leases are recorded as Lease assets and Lease liabilities, respectively, on the Condensed Consolidated Balance Sheets as of June 30, 2019.

-Our material operating leases range in term from one year to twenty years.
-As of March 31, 2019, the weighted-average remaining lease term of our operating leases was 8 years.
+Our material operating leases range in term from one year to nineteen years.
+As of June 30, 2019, the weighted-average remaining lease term of our operating leases was eight years.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet and we recognize lease expense for these leases on a straight-line basis over the lease term.